 A Last Will and Testament is often known as a will.
 It is a legally binding document that dictates your desires regarding your property and family after your death.
 It may refer to other documents and processes required to bring those desires into effect.
 Your will describes the distribution of your assets among your heirs.
 If you have minor children, you can name their guardians in the event of your death in your will.

 A will and a revocable living trust will serve some similar purposes.
-This allows you both to name beneficiaries for your property and assets which can be revised in the long run.
-Additionally there are important differences between the two types of estate planning documents, including the following:
+They both allow you to name beneficiaries for your property and assets, which can be revised in the long run.
+Additionally, there are important differences between the two types of estate planning documents, including the following:

 If your attorney determines that a will should be used for your estate planning, you will also need the following:

 A will’s main purpose is to legally state what you’d like to leave behind to beneficiaries.
-There are things not legally enforceable in a will, such as:
+There are things you should not leave in a will, such as:

 We take a comprehensive, knowledgeable approach to estate planning at Colorado Estate Matters, Ltd. Contact our Denver will attorney today at (303) 713-9147 to speak with a Denver will attorney who will provide legal guidance in creating a will and estate plan to best suit your needs.